Sewer Line Repair vs Replacement Cost: What to Know

 The Camera Inspection: Non-Negotiable

 Before any sewer repair, get a video inspection of the line.
 A licensed plumber runs a camera through the clean-out access point and shows you exactly what's happening inside the pipe.
-This costs $150–$400 and is worth every dollar.
+This costs $150-$400 and is worth every dollar.
+The IAPMO Uniform Plumbing Code sets the standards most inspectors follow, so a code-aware plumber already knows what they're looking for on the video.

-Without a camera inspection, you're guessing — and guessing wrong on a sewer repair is expensive.
+Without a camera inspection, you're guessing, and guessing wrong on a sewer repair is expensive.
 A plumber who quotes a sewer repair without first running a camera is either cutting corners or will hit "unexpected complications" once they open the ground.

 After the inspection, ask for a copy of the video.
 You own the information, and it's useful for getting second opinions.